-- In The Bible, the prophet Samuel chose the first two kings of Israel, Saul and David, led by God.
+- The prophet Samuel chose the first two kings of Israel, Saul and David, led by God.

 - This happens often in Genesis.
 God chooses Abraham.
 He also chooses Jacob while Jacob and Esau are still in the womb and tells Rebecca about it, leading to her knowing which son to favor.
 Jacob favors Joseph out of his twelve sons, and Joseph ends up receiving prophetic dreams and the ability to interpret the dreams of others.
 In Exodus, God chooses Moses to lead the Israelites, Moses's elder brother Aaron as spokesman and later High Priest, and Moses's older sister Miriam as another prophet and third leader of the people.

-- Jesus was not truly Chosen by anyone other them himself, but there are still scenes that fit this motif arguably, the Magi presenting him Gifts and his Baptism by John is often viewed this way, even though Jesus entirely initiated that scene.
+- Jesus was not truly chosen by anyone other than himself (Jesus was chosen by God, but Jesus also is God in most Christian beliefs), but there are still scenes that fit this motif arguably; The Magi presenting him gifts and his Baptism by John are often viewed this way, even though Jesus entirely initiated the latter.

-- Exalted: If you're an Exalt and is not a Dragon-blooded, then someone in Heaven, Hell, or Underworld is vouching for you.
-In case of being a Sidereal, one of the Five Maiden chose you before you were born, unless your exaltation is some kind of freak accident.
+- Exalted: If you're an Exalt and not a Dragon-Blooded, then someone in Heaven, Hell, the Underworld, Autochthonia, or optionally the Wyld is vouching for you.
+In case of being a Sidereal, one of the Five Maidens chose you before you were born, unless your exaltation is some kind of freak accident.

-- For Solars and Lunars, ultimately it's the Exaltation itself that chooses the one to be precise, in a manner of speaking.
+- For Solars and Lunars in Second Edition, ultimately it's the Exaltation itself that chooses the one to be precise, in a manner of speaking.
 The heavens might influence whom is chosen, but in the end it is the actions of the mortal that call the Exaltation to them.